Brush Care 101

 Here are my after pics!
 Ta-da!
 All better!

-I hope this saves you some time and money so you can keep using the brushes you have!
+I hope my acrylic paintbrush care tips save you some time and money so you can keep using the brushes you have!